 How Does An ETF work & How Can I Buy Them?

 Investors buy and sell into an ETF the same way they would buy a share on the market.
+You need a share brokerage account to buy or sell shares.

 After the investor clicks “buy” in their stock brokerage account, the fund manager accepts the order and uses the investor’s money to buy more investments to include in the managed fund.
 The investor receives ‘units’ in the fund.